US Winter Olympics 2018 medal winners

 Mazdzer competed in both the 2010 and 2014 Winter Olympics, placing outside of the top 10.

-Americans have been second in doubles twice.
+Americans have been second in doubles luge twice.

 Bronze